uvanlp/llm-workshop-2024/calls.md

 2. LLM deployment, e.g., efficiency, security, trustworthiness, safety, and privacy;
 3. LLM domain-specific applications, e.g., science, engineering, medicine, law, and health;
 4. LLM user experience, e.g., choice of models, service, data, frameworks, or workflow;
-5. LLMs in education and form education;
+5. LLMs in education and for education;
-6. Ethical issues of LLMs in scientific and engineering applications, e.g., bias and fairness.
+6. Ethical issues in LLMs in scientific and engineering applications, e.g., bias and fairness.

 ## 2. Invitations to Participate